 Is the NMDP cryopreservation service available for related donor collections?

 We are able to extend our cryopreservation services through Be The Match BioBank when our Related Donor Services program supports your related donor workup and collection.

-However, charges for the donor workup, collection, courier, cryopreservation, storage, and shipment will be passed along to your center regardless of product disposition because we are unable to use related donor collections for other searching patients.
+However, charges for the donor workup, collection, courier, cryopreservation, storage, and shipment will be passed along to your center regardless of product disposition because we are unable to list related donor products in MatchSource for use by other searching patients.

 Will donors be notified that their donated cells will be cryopreserved?

 Yes.
 The donor center or registry will have a conversation with the donor and get their consent for cryopreservation during the workup process.
 In addition, the donor will be notified if their cells are not used for the first intended patient.